In this post, you’ll discover the ultimate list of facts about St. Peter’s Square.

 This massive red granite structure stands 25.5 meters (84 feet) tall and reaches a total height of 41 meters (135 feet) including the cross on its top.

-It’s supported by decorative lions and decorated with the Chigi arms on top, this in honor of Pope Alexander VII who commissioned the construction of the square.
+It’s supported by decorative lions and decorated with the Chigi arms on top, in honor of Pope Alexander VII who commissioned the construction of the square.

 8. Only one of its counterparts still stands in a district in Cairo